-My research interests focus around situated speculative design research, DIY design, critical design practice, care, the notion of the Anthropocene, and more-than human entanglements with design.
-I am currently working on an ethnography of bike trail builders drawing on architecture, participatory design and inventive methods.
+My research interests focus around situated critical, speculative design practice and research, DIY design, care, the notion of the Anthropocene, and more-than human entanglements with design.
+I am currently working on an AHRC funded research project exploring access to woodlands with Forestry England, and an ongoing ethnography of bike trail builders drawing on architecture, participatory design and inventive methods.

 I completed my PhD in 2020, titled: Designing Unlikely Futures?
 A/symmetry & A-firmative Speculation in the European Borderscape.
-Link to PDF of thesis [44mb].
+Link to PDF of thesis.

 I am a component in the collective Design Unlikely Futures: http://duf.space/